Fine Selmer groups and ideal class groups: Background and notation

 \subsection{Fine Selmer groups}

 For a number field $K$ and a prime $v$ of $K$, we denote by $K_v$ the completion of $K$ at $v$.
 We fix an algebraic closure $\overline{K}$ of $K$, and we denote by ${G_K = \Gal(\overline{K}/K)}$ the absolute Galois group of $K$.
-For every $G_K$-module $M$, we let ${H^i(K,M) = H^i(G_K,M)}$ be the corresponding Galois cohomology groups, $i \in \N$.
-Moreover, for every relative Galois extension $L/K$ and every $\Gal(L/K)$-module $M$, we write ${H^i(L/K, M) = H^i(\Gal(L/K),M)}$.
+For every $G_K$-module $X$, we let ${H^i(K,X) = H^i(G_K,X)}$ be the corresponding Galois cohomology groups, $i \in \N$.
+Moreover, for every relative Galois extension $L/K$ and every $\Gal(L/K)$-module $X$, we write ${H^i(L/K, X) = H^i(\Gal(L/K),X)}$.

 Now let $A$ be an abelian variety defined over the number field $K$, let $\Sigma$ be a finite set of primes of $K$ which contains all the primes above $p$ and the primes where $A$ has bad reduction, and fix $K$, $A$ and $\Sigma$.
-Let $K_\Sigma$ be the maximal algebraic (non-necessarily abelian) extension of $K$ which is unramified outside of $\Sigma$.
-Then we define the $p$-primary \emph{fine $\Sigma$-Selmer group} of $A$ over $K$ as
+Let $K_\Sigma$ be the maximal algebraic (non-necessarily abelian) extension of $K$ which is unramified outside of $\Sigma$. \begin{def1} In analogy with \cite{coates-sujatha} and \cite{lim-murty} we define the $p$-primary \emph{fine $\Sigma$-Selmer group} of $A$ over $K$ as \end{def1} Note that by \cite[Lemma 4.1]{lim-murty} this definition does not depend on the finite set $\Sigma$, and we can therefore omit $\Sigma$ from the notation.
+If $L$ is a number field such that $K \subseteq L \subseteq K_\Sigma$, then we can define analogously the fine Selmer group $\Sel_{0,A}(L)$.
+If $M \subseteq K_\Sigma$ is an infinite extension of $K$, then we define